Should brands take a stand on social issues?

 The Ethical Frames Training Program helps marketers understand the guiderails of the Ethical Zones and predict when they might be getting close to the proverbial third rail that can trigger a marketing landmine.
 See my blog for some more examples.

-My new book, Marketing Landmines: The Next Generation of Emotional Branding, explains this in much more detail.
+My first book, Marketing Landmines: The Next Generation of Emotional Branding, explains this in much more detail.
 It is available on Amazon in both paperback and ebook.